 Strasbourg is in close proximity to two international airports, Basel-Mulhouse-Freiburg and Karlsruhe /Baden-Baden.
 With the second-largest railway station in France after Paris, Strasbourg has a wide range of train connections from other parts of the country, as well as from Germany, Switzerland, Belgium, The Netherlands, and several other European countries.
 Strasbourg’s strategic position on the intersection of all the major European road axes also makes the city easily reached by highways.

-The Christmas markets are opened from late November thru late December.
+The Christmas markets are open from late November 21 thru December 23.
 Visit the website for more information.

 Please SHARE and PIN this post.